richkk34/richkk34portfolio/content/pages/index.md

     backgroundSize: full
     title: 'I AM A DATA ANALYST, ACADEMIC AND MARKET RESEARCHER'
     subtitle: >-
-      I'm providing you with my information to showcase the effort I've put in over the last few years.
-After you're impressed, feel free to scroll down for further information and credentials.
+      I'm sharing my details to demonstrate the work I've done in the past few years.
+If you're impressed, feel free to scroll down for more info and credentials.If you're impressed, feel free to scroll down for more info and credentials.
+In the subsequent sections, you'll find detailed project outlines, performance metrics, and testimonials that further validate my expertise and dedication to delivering exceptional results.
+Let's delve deeper into the intricacies of my work and explore the impact it has had on various industries and clients.
     styles:
       self:
         height: auto